Copyright and Your Permaculture Master Plan

 Educational institutions are invited to use all or portions of this work in connection with their guidance to students consistent with the CC license.

-For permission to use beyond the Creative Commons license, please contact Sustainable Agriculture Institute via email at: [email protected]
+For permission to use beyond the Creative Commons license, please contact the Sustainable Agriculture Institute via email using our contact form.

 All users are welcome to link to this manual from the S.A.I. website.